Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Defense on Machine Learning Models

-DP can also defend against MIA on generative models.
-Many paper~\cite{chen2018differentially,xu2019ganobfuscator,zhang2018differentially,triastcyn2018generating,beaulieu2019privacy,xie2018differentially,wu2019generalization,nasr2021adversary} have proposed various differentially private generative models to ensure the privacy of their training samples.
-Hayes et al.~\cite{hayes2019logan} first evaluate how MIA perform on a differentially private GANs proposed by Triastcyn and Faltings~\cite{triastcyn2018generating}.
-They find that their proposed white-box attack achieves high accuracy when $\epsilon$ is relatively high and does no better than random guessing when $\epsilon$ is small.
-However, the acceptable levels of privacy (when $\epsilon$ is small) leads GANs to generate bad quality samples.
-Chen et al.~\cite{chen2018differentially} report similar findings.
-They report that DP indeed reduces the effectiveness of MIA even when $\epsilon$ exceeds practical values (i.e., $\epsilon > 10^{10}$).
-However, they also mention that DP deteriorates the generation quality of GANs and applying it into training leads to a much higher computation cost (10$\times$ slower as reported).
-Wu et al.~\cite{wu2019generalization} theoretically prove that the generalization gap of the GAN trained with a differentially private learning algorithm can be bounded.
-This indicates DP limits the GAN overfitting to a certain extent and explains why it helps to mitigate MIA.
+DP can also be used to defend against MIAs on generative models.
+Many papers~\cite{chen2018differentially,xu2019ganobfuscator,zhang2018differentially,triastcyn2018generating,beaulieu2019privacy,xie2018differentially,wu2019generalization,nasr2021adversary} have proposed various differentially private generative models to ensure the privacy of their training records.
+Hayes et al.~\cite{hayes2019logan} first evaluated how MIAs perform on a differentially private GAN proposed by Triastcyn and Faltings~\cite{triastcyn2018generating}.
+Hayes et al.~\cite{hayes2019logan} find that their proposed white-box MIA achieves great attack performance when $\epsilon$ of the differentially private GAN is relatively high.
+When $\epsilon$ is small, MIAs perform no better than random guessing.
+However, small $\epsilon$ also leads GANs to generate bad quality samples.
+Chen et al.~\cite{chen2018differentially} report similar findings that DP indeed reduces the effectiveness of MIAs on GANs even when $\epsilon$ exceeds practical values (i.e., $\epsilon > 10^{10}$).
+However, they also mention that DP heavily deteriorates the generation quality of GANs.
+Moreover, applying DP into training leads to a much higher computation cost where the training time is ten times slower compared to training without DP.
+Wu et al.~\cite{wu2019generalization} theoretically prove that the generalization gap of GANs trained with differentially private learning algorithms can be bounded.
+This indicates DP limits the overfitting of GANs to a certain degree and explains why DP helps to mitigate MIAs.